Napp Vs Emma – Mattress In A Box Comparison

 - You like the idea of just a touch of memory foam

 - You want zoned support in the main core of the mattress

 - You want a very easy care cover

 These are mattresses that are very different to each other, so it’s hard to say which is better because it’s really up to you and your needs.

 Napp has a more universally appealing medium feel, and more of that memory foam feel.
 However, Emma will appeal to those seeking a firm mattress with some bounce.

-My personal preference is for Napp because I like the medium feel, but I slept fine on the Emma when I tested it out.
+My personal preference is for Napp because I like the medium feel, and it’s great to support NZ made but I slept fine on the Emma when I tested it out.